 All this might harm you directly or indirectly.

-This is so that you are aware of them, can recognize them, and know that you should avoid them.
+It’s an attempt so that you are aware of them, can recognize them, and know that you should avoid them.

 “Stress should be a powerful driving force, not an obstacle.” ~ Bill Phillips

-6 Bad Ways to Reduce Stress
+6 Negative Ways to Deal with Stress

 Most of you unknowingly adopt the wrong ways to lower the stress levels.
 Some of these are even your natural coping mechanisms, if you’re pessimistic in your attitude.